 Brautigam has been teaching at The Grammar School for nearly two decades.
 He began working with children when he was quite young himself.
 One of his first jobs was working at his local Parks & Recreation Department as a coach’s helper for Little League teams.
 In high school, after his family moved from Wisconsin to Kentucky, he worked at the local 4-H program.
-With both parents as teachers, education was all around him growing up -- his father taught at the university while his mother started a preschool program and went on to train other preschool teachers.
-Two of Brautigam’s three siblings are also now educators.

 After getting his degree and certification to teach high school, Brautigam began his job search in Putney just as The Grammar School was starting up a preschool program.
 Nancy Calicchio was the director at the time.